ibm-cloud-docs/discovery/query-aggregations.md

 ## filter
 {: #aggfilter}

-A modifier that will narrow down the document set of the aggregation query it precedes.
+A modifier that narrows the document set of the aggregation query it precedes.
 This example filters down to the set of documents that include the concept Cloud computing.

 For example:
 ```bash